gleb108/todo/README.md

 ## HOWTO use crypto

-_Caveat: crypto isn't supported in mobile client so you can use crypto only if you use todo.txt on PC's._
+_Caveat: crypto isn't supported in mobile clients so you can use crypto only if you use todo.txt on PC's._

 I never plan something evil but I don't like the idea that companies can use my private todo list.
 This why I like to encrypt it before to sync it via clouds.